Ascendo DataVault stores confidential information related to credit cards, bank accounts, logins, memberships, etc. in a secure format.

 DataVault for iPhone, iPad and iPod Touch can synchronize items, categories and types with DataVault for Android, Mac, Windows and other iOS devices.

 DataVault implements 2-way synchronization so that all additions, edits and deletions are taken into account regardless of the device on which they are initiated.
-If the same piece of information is modified on two devices then DataVault prompts the user to choose which version to keep.
-This is called conflict resolution.
+If the same piece of information is modified on two devices then DataVault will choose the one with the most recent timestamp.

 To synchronize DataVault for iPhone, iPad or iPod Touch with other devices, the passwords on each device must be the same.
 You can verify the password on a device by using the unmask feature before you login.
 To modify a password select Change Password from the Options menu.